Shopify vs. WooCommerce: Which shop is better?

 4. You need a POS system

-5. You do dropshipping
+5. You're doing dropshipping

 6. Your budget is €50–200/month